 - Operator & Function Reference

-Data Sharing is not enabled by default.
-To request this feature, please contact Snowflake Support.
+Data Sharing is enabled, by default, for most accounts.
+If it is not enabled for your account, please contact Snowflake Support.

 In this Topic:

 The instructions for sharing a secure view are essentially the same as sharing a table, with the addition of the following objects:

 - A “private” schema containing the base table and a “public” schema containing the secure view.
 Only the public schema and secure view are shared.

 - A “mapping table” (also in the “private” schema), which is only required if you wish to share the data in the base table with multiple consumer accounts and share specific rows in the table with specific accounts.